 - Head and neck cancer: The first gene therapy ever approved.
 Gendicine, developed by SiBiono GeneTech Co., was approved for the treatment of head and neck cancer, after a 2003 clinical trial.

 - CAR-T therapies: Over 150 CAR T-cell therapy studies have been conducted.
 CAR T-cell therapies collect and use patients’ own immune cells to treat their cancer.
-One therapy, made by Innovative Cellular Therapeutics Co., is commercially available.
+One therapy, made by Innovative Cellular Therapeutics Co., is commercially available and clinical trials are underway for another CAR-T therapy to treat certain types of lymphoma.

 - Relapsed cancer: In 2018, Chinese firm Nanjing Legend Biotech tested a CAR T-cell therapy treatment on relapsed multiple myeloma with promising results.